PESKYMAILMAN/PESKYMAILMAN/README.md

 #### ❤️ C+H(+INT) encouraged a lot, even if I'm already sitting with someone, idm anyone around me while I'm afk!
 C+H still encouraged even when I have DNI stated.

+#### ❤️ Tonetags not needed but appreciated!
+Will I use them or not - depends on your choice.

 ⁉️ My humor isn't for everyone.
 I can be rude or clingy, but only as a JOKE.
 Just tell me if it makes you uncomfortable.

 ⁉️ English is NOT my first language, so expect a lot of typos and bad grammar from me.